ArcBlock/abtnode-docs/src/deployment/behind-reverse-proxy/index.md

 ## Others

-You can find all the environment variables when the Blocklet is running, such as the port, current domain name, IP, etc., on the **Blocklets -> Detail -> Environment** page.
+You can find all the environment variables when the blocklet is running, such as the port, current domain name, IP, etc., on the **Blocklets -> Detail -> Environment** page.

 ![blocklet domain setting](./images/blocklet-environments.png)

 ## 注意事项

-- Currently, you can only modify the node's IP and domain name by manually modifying the node's configuration file
+- Currently, you can only modify the node's IP and domain name by manually modifying the node's configuration file.
-- If HTTPS is enabled, HTTPS needs to be enabled for ABT Node Daemon and all blocklets
+- HTTPS needs to be enabled for ABT Node Daemon and all blocklets for HTTPS to work.